testfaster/docs/docs/advanced/add-backend.md

 luke-vimrc/setup.sh
 ```

 Log out and log in again.
-This will change your `tmux` settings from the default just to wind you up.
+This will change your `tmux` settings from the default just to wind you up (hint: use Ctrl+A).

 ## Ignite